nus-cs2103-AY2324S1/tp/docs/TempUG.md

 Example usages:
 * `list students` displays all the students with their names (including previously specified fields).
-* `list students subjects email` displays all the students with their names, a list of subjects for each student and their email.
+* `list students subjects email` displays all the students with their names, the list of subjects for each student and their email.

 Success outputs:
 * Input: `list students` (with no additional student details):